Custom uploader

 {xml:/files/file[1]/url}

-If response is not JSON or XML then you can use Regular expression (Regex) to parse response text.
+If the response is not JSON or XML, then you can use a Regular expression (Regex) to parse the response text.

 Syntax: